 The Social Security Administration denies many initial claims every year.
 Many claims are denied because they’re incomplete or completed incorrectly.
 Unfortunately, many individuals who truly qualify for and need the SSDI benefits are denied.
 In order to ensure that your claim has the highest chance possible of being approved, you should have a disability attorney who knows the system help you file the application.

 Patrick J. Best of ARM Lawyers has helped thousands of individuals get their SSDI benefits.
-To get started on filing your claim today, call our offices now at 484-464-2066.
+To get started on filing your claim today, call our offices now.
 The best part is that we can start the whole process over the phone or by video conference so you don’t even need to come into the office!